The main service area on the A483 at Wrexham is now part of the Rhostyllen urban area.

 First hour free for cars only, after which users must pay £2 for up to 4 hours or £7 for up to 24 hours.
 Hotel guests are entitled to a discounted rate for 24 hours parking, and this is charged at £4.

-Prices can be paid at the pay and display machines in each parking area or via the APCOA Connect app using location code 4124 (or 9143 for hotel guests).
+Prices can be paid using the pay and display machine at the hotel entrance or via the Horizon Spaces app using location code 50722 (50019 for hotel guests).

 This information is provided to us by third parties.
 You should always check with staff on site.

 Rhostyllen Service Station

 The new alignment for the A483 which was built in the 1980s included provision for a service area at Croesfoel Interchange.
 This opened in 1987 with an Esso filling station and the Wrexham branch of Little Chef.
 This was then joined by a Little Chef Lodge a year later, which went on to become a Travelodge during the 1990s.

 The Little Chef restaurant continued to trade until July 2012, when it was deemed to be underperforming by R Capital and closed.
 The building was acquired by Euro Garages in 2013 who added a Starbucks store in the former Little Chef space and a Subway franchise in the former Burger King space.

 The forecourt gained a Snack & Shop store before Esso sold the site to Euro Garages in late 2012.
 Euro Garages rebranded the store to SPAR following the acquisition.
 The MID sign for the forecourt now also promotes the Subway store which can confuse customers by allowing them to assume the Subway is situated inside the forecourt shop.